 Whining in babies can be explained as a form of frustration due to their inability to perform an action or an unexpected outcome of a performed action.
 A baby may start whining as a response to something or to express feelings such as hunger, pain, and tiredness.
 Babies usually start whining in the fourth month of their life, or a couple of months after that (1).

 Why Do Babies Whine?

 The reasons for whining can range from boredom or frustration in general to a probable manifestation of a health ailment.
 Let’s see them all.

 1. Cannot communicate beyond a limited point

 Your baby will babble for the first time after the completion of four months.
 You will notice that they babble differently in different situations.
 Despite that, their range of effective communication is limited, and the baby cannot share complex emotions through basic sounds.
 As a result, most babies may resort to whining.
 In other words, whining is the best way for babies who cannot yet talk, to get their feelings across quickly.

 Babies have limited vocabulary and minimal speech capabilities.
 The best way they can share their thoughts is through whining and crying.
 If your baby whines, then it is quite likely that the baby is asking you for a feed.

 Your little one requires a lot of rest and sleep, and any exerting activity such as a long car journey can tire them out quickly.
-If your baby whines after staying awake for long hours, then it means that they are tired and want to slip into a slumber.
+If your baby whines after staying awake for long hours, it means they are tired, possibly due to sensory overload, and wants to slumber.
 Usually, whining in such cases will be accompanied by generally being irritable, having a bad temperament, and being disinterested in interacting with others.